jimmykurian/Reactivities/client-app/docs/app/stores/store/interfaces/Store.md

 # Interface: Store

-Interface representing the structure of the store.

 Store

+## Description

+interface representing the structure of the store.

 ## Properties